voixapp/tauri-plugin-hotkey/README.md

 # Tauri Plugin Hotkey

-Plugin allows to receive hotkey press and release events.
+Tauri Plugin to receive hotkey press and release OS events.

 This plugin was made because of incompatible flow of Global Shortcut: